Gordon-Sigler/Gordon-Sigler/README.md

 - ⚡ Fun fact: ...
 -->

-I am enjoying this class
+My name is Gordon Glandon-Sigler.
+I am currently going for a degree in Information technology and Cybersecurity.
+A couple projects I am working on currently this semester is learning PHP,